mediafly/extensions-documentation/interactives.md

             “keywords”: [“keyword1”, “keyword2”, “keyword3”],
             “new”: 1
         }
 *Availability:* iOS.
-Android, Windows 8 coming soon.
+Android, Windows 8

 #### Get contents of a folder